GLOBAL MASTER OF BUSINESS ADMINISTRATION (GLOBAL MBA)

 Our graduates will emerge as leaders, managers, and entrepreneurs with a deep understanding of the market economy and the opportunities it presents.
 You will benefit from the DeVos Graduate School’s unique approach to practical and problem-solving based learning and from the expertise of DeVos faculty members and industry experts who will not only teach you but also coach you to be the best.
 The program will provide you with core business mastery and develop leadership capacity in fields including general management, business strategy, globalization, innovation, and entrepreneurial management.

-At the end of the two year journey, you will be ready to apply your new skillset and help Fortune 500 companies as well as startups in their journey from good to great.
+At the end of the learning journey, you will be ready to apply your new skillset and help Fortune 500 companies as well as startups in their journey from good to great.

 Please register below to receive program brochure and connect with a program advisor.